google/rtc-video-quality/README.md

 `--workers` or use another temporary directory (with more space available) by changing the `TMPDIR` environment variable._

-## Adding Encoder Implementations
+## Adding or Updating Encoder Implementations

-This script currently supports [libvpx](https://www.webmproject.org/code/) and [libyami](https://github.com/01org/libyami) implementations of VP8 and VP9.
 Adding support for additional encoders are encouraged.
 This requires adding an entry under `generate_graphdata.py` which handles the new encoder, optionally including support for spatial/temporal configurations.

+Any improvements upstream to encoder implementations have to be pulled in by updating pinned revision hashes in corresponding setup/build scripts.